What Happens If You Don't File Taxes for 10 Years or More?

 Negotiate Your Tax Bill

 If your tax assessment is too high, you may be able to negotiate a better deal.
-Penalties may represent 15 to 20% of what you owe to the IRS.
+Penalties may represent 25% of what you owe to the IRS.
 Getting these removed can make a real difference.
 File Form 843 to request an abatement of taxes, interest, penalties, fees, and additions to tax.

-An offer in compromise (OIC) is an agreement between a taxpayer and the IRS that settles a taxpayer's tax liabilities for less than the full amount owed.
+Another option to reduce your total tax liability is an offer in compromise (OIC).
+If the IRS accepts an OIC, it acts as an agreement between a taxpayer and the IRS to settle a taxpayer's tax liabilities for less than the full amount owed.
 If you can fully pay your liability through an installment agreement or other means, you won't generally qualify for an OIC.

 Questions About Not Filing Taxes?
 Reach Out to an Attorney